 - Take a large knife or metal spatula and carefully run it under the bottom of the cheesecake to loosen it.

 - Then use two large spatulas to carefully lift the cheesecake over to the plate.
-Be sure the cheesecake is well balanced/supported so it won’t crack or break.
+Be sure the cheesecake is well-balanced/supported so it won’t crack or break.

 - Wrap it tightly with plastic wrap, then put it back in the freezer.
+Freeze for up to 2 months.
+When ready to use, thaw overnight in the refrigerator.

 - Eggless Pumpkin Cake